 Are grasshoppers poisonous?

 They are not poisonous but if a grasshopper is disturbed, then they employ various chemical defence mechanisms to deter predators.
-One such mechanism is, they vomit the contents of their stomach, which can emit a foul odour and are capable of repelling predators.
+One such mechanism is, that they vomit the contents of their stomach, which can emit a foul odour and are capable of repelling predators.

 Grasshopper does not have ears but is able to pick up vibrations.
 How?